 So, why am I still a Bali beginner?
 Well… I just never made it there, until I was able to enjoy 2 days in Bali – in Seminyak, to be precise – at the end of our press trip around Indonesia last November.

 Most people in our group were Bali veterans, having spent weeks or even months touring around the island.
 I was one of the only newbies, and I had no idea of where Seminyak even was (right next to Kuta aka Party Central, FYI).

 Seminyak was the ideal base for our two days in Bali.
 It was easy to navigate, even on foot.
 It was close to Double Six, a really nice beach full of sunset bars – we ended each of our 2 days in Bali with sunset drinks, looking at surfers.

-It’s full of hotels for all tastes and budgets, and the airport is just a short drive away – making it the ideal place to spend a stopover in Bali!
+Seminyak is full of things to see and do, including hotels for all tastes and budgets, and the airport is just a short drive away – making it the ideal place to spend a stopover in Bali!